TagnumElite/ProjectE-Integration/README.md

 # ProjectE-Integration

-This mod will be the bridge between ProjectE and all ~~your~~ my favourite mods!
 This mod will be the bridge between ProjectE and all ~~my~~ your favourite mods!

 PEI will be adding ProjectE conversion mapping support to these mods crafting mechanics.